kgnielsen777/AZFW-IaC/modules/firewallrulecollectiongroups/1-common/README.md

-# Common Management Plane Services
+# Common rules for all hubs and spokes

 This are top level common rules that apply to all Azure Management Plane traffic.